Wi-sp/AnimationModule/README.md

 -- How to use example...
+(Copy the RAW file of this or it will get messed up)

 local Player = game.Players.LocalPlayer -- Get the local player
 local Character = Player.Character or Player.CharacterAdded:Wait() -- Wait for the character to load if not already available